yalmip/yalmip.github.io/_posts/commands/2016-09-17-solvemoment.md

    -4.0000
 ````

-For a more complete introduction, please study the [moment tutorial](/tutorial/momentrelaxations), and the quick introduction to semidefinite relaxations in [relaxvalue].
+For a more complete introduction, please study the [moment tutorial](/tutorial/momentrelaxations), and the quick introduction to semidefinite relaxations in [relaxvalue](/command/relaxvalue).